 #3: Use Discord’s hotkeys

-In order to use the app in the most intuitive way possible, it makes good sense to make use of Discord’s hotkeys, which will allow you to change its performance without slogging through a bunch of menus.
+To use the app in the most intuitive way possible, it makes good sense to make use of Discord’s hotkeys, which will allow you to change its performance without slogging through a bunch of menus.

 For example, you can use Ctrl+Shift+M to mute your voice chat.
 Indeed, if you consider how often you need to quickly jump off your headset to deal with something in your environment, then you’ll appreciate how useful it is to be able to mute yourself with a touch of a button.